About me

 - [Feb 22] I was a course tutor and lead teaching assistant for the University of Oxford Department of Computer Science courses in Artificial Intelligence and Advanced Topics in Machine Learning.

-- [Dec 21] I will be interning half-time within NVIDIA’s Modulus team, contributing to their state-of-the-art scientific machine learning framework.
+- [Dec 21] I will be interning half-time within NVIDIA’s Modulus team, contributing to their state-of-the-art Modulus scientific machine learning framework.

 - [Nov 21] Two NeurIPS workshop papers (here and here) accepted at The Symbiosis of Deep Learning and Differential Equations and Machine Learning and the Physical Sciences.